alanrubin/flutter-interview-project/README.md

 ## Goal

-Create an mobile application that can retrieve and display random users and specific user repositories and organisations (and organisation repositories) in Github.
+Create an mobile application that can retrieve and display random users and specific user repositories and organisations (and organisation repositories) from Github.

 ### UX/UI